canonical/rockcraft/docs/reference/remote-builds.rst

 which are planned to be addressed in the future:

-- The prospective rock must be open source and public, because the remote builds will be publicly available.
+- The prospective rock must be open source and public, because the remote builds triggered by Rockcraft are publicly available.
-- All architectures defined in the project's ``platforms`` entry -- either explicitly through the ``build-on`` key or implicitly through the platform shorthand -- are built.
-There's currently no way to restrict the set of platforms to build remotely.
+- All architectures defined in the project's ``platforms`` entry are built -- there's currently no way to restrict the set of platforms to build remotely.

 .. _`Launchpad`: https://launchpad.net/